 1. Complete an application template in JobAps through the following link:

-2. Submit a PDF copy of your completed application, along with a cover letter, to firstname.lastname@example.org
+2. Submit a PDF copy of your completed application, along with a cover letter to Michelle Jesse, email@example.com

 as soon as possible.

-If you have any questions regarding this announcement, please send your contact information and specific inquiries to email@example.com
+If you have any questions regarding this announcement, please send your contact information and specific inquiries firstname.lastname@example.org or call (510) 268-7249

 Alameda County is an Equal Opportunity Employer